-I’d had enough of working for a living so I moved back to Oxford to be with my girlfriend.
+I’d had enough of working for a living so I moved back to Oxford to be with my girlfriend Hilary.
 I joined Bernard’s band, together with my old schoolmate Andrew and our fellow housemate Wiff and a young drummer from New College called Paul.
 Then we added a female singer, a posh-sounding blonde called Jo, with a wonderful soprano voice.
 One For The Wall practised three of Bern’s songs and entered the Melody Maker Folk/Rock Contest in Oxford.
 Every other act was a parody of the Sex Pistols.
 We did not excel.
 The sound system was so basic, with no monitors, that I wrote to complain and we got a re-run at London’s City Polytechnic.
 (Jo later told me that one of the judges was Howard Goodall.)
 And we won!
 I remember driving back that night in Andy’s Mini up the M40 in the fog.
 It’s always a great feeling to win something.

 Those silly love song lines have filled my head and turned my mind

 One For The Wall progressed to the Melody Maker final in July at the Marquee Club.
 It was a filthy, sweaty dive in Wardour Street… but a legendary and iconic dive.
 The competition was won by Splodgenessabounds, who presently had a Top Ten hit with the epoch-defining “Two Pints of Lager and a Packet of Crisps Please”.
 Bern’s finely crafted, dramatic songs never stood much chance.
 But then again, maybe we just weren’t much good.
 Nevertheless, for the first and only time in my life, I briefly considered a career as a professional musician.
 Why not?
 It wasn’t that I had anything else to do, apart from chugging away at my thesis.
-And though I couldn’t read music or even play an instrument very well, the required standard didn’t seem to be very high.
+And though I couldn’t read music or even play an instrument very well, the required standard didn’t seem to be that high.
 But I didn’t take that route after all.
 I went back to my boring thesis.

 I have been rambling on about 1979.
 It’s now 40 years since we first got together and the band is still going (though we did take a 33-year break).
 Three members are now grandparents.
 Andy lives in Exeter, Jo and I are (by chance) near each other in south London and Bern’s still in Oxford.
 Life has certainly changed.
 So why bother driving hundreds of miles every month or so to spend two days cooped up in a studio?